REACH 2.0 Near Peer Applications Extended to February 4th

 Dymon Morgan, Addiction Medicine Physician and Family Medicine, Cooper University Health Care

-The REACH 2.0 program is a mentoring program funded through the Substance Abuse and Mental Health Services Administration (SAMHSA) under award number H79SM090070.
-The views expressed in written materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does it mention of trade names, commercial practices, organizations imply endorsement by the U.S. government.
+The Reach 2.0 program is a mentoring program funded through the Substance Abuse and Mental Health Services Administration (SAMHSA) under award number H79SM090070.
+The views expressed in written materials or publication and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does it mention of trade names, commercial practices, organizations imply endorsement by the U.S. government.